dwesterwick/SPTOpenSesame/README.md

 You can also prevent this mod from adding actions to context menus via a Configuration Manager option.

 I wrote this to be agnostic of the SPT/EFT version, so you should rarely (if ever) have to update it.

-Known Issues:
-* If you unlock a lootable container (cash register, safe, etc.), it will first open the container without searching it.
-To search it, close the container and hover over it again.